natasharavinand/SureStart/README.md

  - NLP and computer vision
 - Ethical AI development

 I hope to eventually apply my technical skills in roles that require an understanding of AI/ML techniques to make data-driven decisions.
-Some fields that especially interest me are civic/progressive tech, climate tech, and fintech.
+Some fields that especially interest me are fintech and health tech.